GEAR - Geauga Engineering and Robotics

 Online lessons from Edison Robot company

 Members will get together with all the club at the business meetings, the 4th Wednesday of months from January through August.
-Members will meet with Mr. La Favre and Mr. Carter after the business meeting.
+Members will meet with Mr. La Favre after the business meeting.
 In addition, members will meet individually once or twice a month with Mr. La Favre via ZOOM.

 Members proceed at their own pace.
 However, we have divided the assigned pages into 15 sets.
 As you finish a set or two, please sign up for a zoom session (jlafavre@gmail.com).
 You will receive a list of dates and times for each month Please let us know when you want your zoom.
 We suggest completing two assignments a month.
 Please send an electronic copy of the completed work the day before your appointment to Mr. La Favre (jlafavre@gmail.com).
 This gives us a chance to review the work.